New Student Resources

 4) Not sure what the difference between counseling and occupational therapy is?
 Read this:

-An occupational therapist would be able to offer guidance by:
+An occupational therapist offers guidance by:

 What we have in common:

-- Individualized and client-centered
+• Individualized and client-centered

-- Scientifically driven, evidence-based
+• Scientifically driven, evidence-based

-- Defined goals
+• Defined goals

 Remember, you are not limited to one therapy or the other.
 You may utilize both services to address the same problem as the different frameworks and methodologies of each profession can complement each other.
+We encourage students to take advantage of all the resources Caltech has to offer!

 5) We also run a variety of workshops and events.